daltonmatos/kk2-firmware/Readme.txt

 Observe:
 - The very first time you select a new user profile it will need a second or two to initialize, but after that it will change instantly.
 - The "Factory Reset" menu item has been removed since the "Reset active profile" function on the User Profile screen now does the same thing for the active user profile.
-- Resetting profile #1 will affect all user profiles since this one holds all important settings (i.e. Mixer values, RX mode, battery voltage offset and LCD contrast).
+- Resetting profile #1 will affect all user profiles since this one holds a few important settings (i.e. Mixer values, RX mode and LCD contrast).
 - A few menu items can only be accessed from user profile #1.
 A "No access" message will be displayed if you do try.
 - Importing data to profile #1 from other user profiles is not allowed.
 This profile can only be edited manually.
 - The LED on the KK2 board will flash to indicate which profile is currently active while in the menu.
 It will flash twice for profile #2, three times for #3 and four times for #4.
+For profile #1 the LED will remain off.

 AUX switch setup
 ================
-From the AUX Switch Setup screen you can select which function (Acro, SL Mixing, Normal SL or Alarm) should be active depending on the AUX switch position.
-You can also assign a stick scaling offset (aileron and elevator +0, +20, +30 or +50) for each position.
+From the AUX Switch Setup screen you can select which flight mode (Acro, SL Mixing, Normal SL, Alarm, Acro!, SL Mix! or Normal SL!) should be active depending on the AUX switch position.
+You can also activate Motor Spin (indicated by a special exclamation mark behind the flight mode) and assign a stick scaling offset (aileron, elevator and rudder +0, +20, +30 or +50) for each position.
 Select the item you want to modify and then press the CHANGE button to cycle through the available settings.
 The selected flight mode and stick scaling offset is displayed on the SAFE screen.

 Observe: